jashmhta/palitana-yatra-tracker/server/README.md

 - Always call llm functions from server-side code (e.g., inside tRPC procedures), to avoid exposing your API key.
 - You don't need to manually set the model; the helper uses a sensible default.
 - LLM responses often contain markdown.
 Use `<Streamdown>{content}</Streamdown>` (imported from `streamdown`) to render markdown content with proper formatting and streaming support.
-- For image-based gen AI workflows, local `file://` and blob URLs don't work.
-Upload to S3 first, then pass the public URL to `invokeLLM()`.

 ### Structured Responses (JSON Schema)